pwhe23/RiotHangfireDemo/PITCHME.md

 ---

 #### Hangfire.io

-Hangfire is an easy way to perform background processing in .NET and .NET Core applications.
-No Windows Service or separate process required.
-It is backed by persistent storage and open and free for commercial use.

 - Supports: Asp.net, web apps, console apps, Windows services, etc
 - Job Types: Fire-and-forget, delayed, and recurring